12 Whimsical Winter Bird Feeders

 Throw another log on the fire and hang up winter bird feeders for the birds.
 Simply pour your favorite bird seed inside the hollowed out log and watch birds fly over for a feast.
 Bonus idea—smear peanut butter on the bark to attract more species.

 If it’s too cold to build a snowman, add a touch of winter whimsy with a fun winter bird feeder.
-This fancy snow woman is all dressed up with a red scarf, sparkling buttons, earrings and a cute hat.
+This fancy snowman is all dressed up with buttons and a cute hat.
 Winter finches will love eating seed from this mesh feeder.

 Snowflake Suet Cage